venovako/libpvn/README.md

 Several correctly-rounded mathematical functions provided by the [CORE-MATH](https://core-math.gitlabpages.inria.fr) project are used.
 Their slightly modified implementations included here, in the `inc` subdirectory, will be taken if the `CR_MATH` make variable is not set.

+Some norm-related testers, results, and documentation has been moved to the [VecNrmP](https://github.com/venovako/VecNrmP) repository.

 ## Building

 The library has been successfully built using: